Each 9-week session holds a variety of classes. Most are 50 minutes each class.

 | Coffee and Conversation | 9:00 – 11:00 | Dining Room |

-Come have a cup of coffee and visit with other members.
-It’s a great way to relax before your next class.
+Come have a cup of coffee and visit with other members between 9:00 and 11:00.

 Our senior adult yoga is designed for students who cannot or prefer not to lie on